c0bra/angular-responsive-images/README.md

 # Todo

-* Handle updates ng-src-responsive bound values...
+* Handle updates bh-src-responsive bound values...
 * Add handling of ng-src
 * Add pretty auto-generated gh-pages branch with examples of the same code in a bunch of different iframes``
 * Add bower.json